Nr. Knighton, UK

 * When emailing us, please include a short description of yourself, your interests and skills.
 We always give preference to those sending their background info.
 Thank you.

 * NOTES / FAQ's

 The most often asked question from HelpX (and Wwoof) members is " What sort of projects will I be tackling?"

 > Each day, each week, we start, continue and complete projects.
 A few projects are ongoing and we are just starting on a two year aquaponics project.

 Whilst there is no set timetable of projects here, one Helpx member who was with us last Summer wrote out a list she tackled and her list is fairly typical of the sort of activities:

 * Constructed a small retaining stone wall around the base of the Robin Hill Bird Table and fixed the table slats so they stop drooping in wet weather.

-* Designed and constructed a Kitchen Composting box
+* Designed and built a Kitchen Composting box

 * Planted out last year plant cuttings including the first silver birch on the Central Path between Hay Bod and Yule Fir